 1. Paperwork can be dull — but it matters!

 Contracts and other documents are certainly not the most exciting things in the world, but they are crucial legal documents that both you and your employees will want to refer to now and into the future.
 It can be challenging when there are multiple versions of your employment contract, according to the type of role and its location.
 Then there are things like non-disclosure agreements.
 As your HR team gets busier, the onboarding process can become piecemeal and you can easily lose track of which documents have gone to who.
 Before you do anything else, create a good process for creating, sharing and tracking these documents.
-The same goes for collecting bank details and tax information as well as all that’s needed to enroll people in benefits, pension and wellness schemes.
+The same goes for collecting bank details and tax information as well as all that’s needed to enrol people in benefits, pension and wellness schemes.
 This will save you time and avoid duplication of effort.
 Better still, automate this process; now that’s a load off your plate.

 2. Equip people and make people feel gifted